Moyai statue: Shibuya Station moyai

 A moyai statue is a prominent landmark near Shibuya Station: it is visible from the station's west exit and is located shortly past it.
 Like the statue of Hachikō which stands nearby, the moyai statue serves as a popular meeting spot.
 On holidays it is crowded in the late afternoon, though due to a greater number of passersby in the adjacent intersection Hachikō tends to be more busy and the moyai comparatively quiet.

-The statue was designed by Oogo Tomoichi, a kokeshi maker and director of Niijima's tourism association.
+The statue was designed by Yūichi Daigo, a kokeshi maker and director of Niijima's tourism association.
 In 1980, it was donated by Niijima to Shibuya in commemoration of the 100th anniversary of Niijima's incorporation into Tokyo.
 The unveiling ceremony was held on September 25, 1980.
 In the patch of grass beneath the statue, there is a nameplate inscribed with the unveiling date along with the word moyai".

 The Shibuya moyai bears a passing resemblance to Easter Island moai, though it has many novel features: for example, it lacks a torso and has a head of wavy hair.
 It has two faces, one facing a bus stop and another facing a set of rental lockers.
-According to Hajime Umatsu, the original sculptor's grandson, the two faces are a pun on Niijima's name: the wavy-haired face represents the "nii-chan" (endearing term-of-address to an older brother) of a surfer, and the other, bearded face represents an "injii" (o-jii-san, old man) who lived in a former penal colony.
+According to Sō Uematsu, the original sculptor's grandson, the two faces are a pun on Niijima's name: the wavy-haired face represents the "nii-chan" (endearing term-of-address to an older brother) of a surfer, and the other, bearded face represents an "injii" (o-jii-san, old man) who lived in a former penal colony.
 They are meant to represent people who were exiled to Niijima.

 The "moyai" emoji (🗿) as it appeared in Android 4.3, where it depicted the Shibuya statue.
 It was later changed to an Easter Island moai.

 In 2009, the statue was involved in an event featuring Lupin III, a popular manga character.
 On December 1, a "crime notice" was issued that the moyai statue would be "stolen" in seven days; on the early morning of the 7th the statue was removed from its site, with the character's calling card in its place.
 It was moved back to Niijima, restored and cleaned, then moved back in place on January 21.
 The project was done with cooperation and assistance by the Niijima tourism association, the Shibuya police, and others.

-In 2018, Hajime Umatsu mentioned on Twitter that there were blemishes on the statue, and was disheartened.
-Soon after, a local TV station broadcast a program about cleaning the statue.
+In 2018, Sō Uematsu mentioned on Twitter that there were blemishes on the statue, and was disheartened.
+Soon after, a local TV station broadcast a program cleaning the statue.